 - How are my energy levels?
 How do I feel physically?

-- How well am I loving and nurturing my body?
+- Am I loving and nurturing my body, if so, how well?

 Theme: Getting Help